mars-7/Area-14/docs/index.md

 - P30 to Task Force Executives+
 - RadioMute terminal command to Level 3+ / EC / IA
 - Character Vitals (Heart Rate, Blood Pressure, Temperature, Bone Density, and Weight)
+- AUG A3 PARA to Beta-7 Task Force Executive+
+- TAR-21 to Beta-7
+- Cell block doors to site security
+- Sit prompts to TSC
--
+- Terminal to Zone A

 ### Changed
-- Logs Terminal Screen to be a scrolling frame
+- Logs terminal screen to be a scrolling frame
 - Black humvee permissions (Added Sigma-9 TFS+)
-- SCP 409
 - Bubble chat range from 40 to 60
+- TSC in site security
+- Zone A in site security
+- SCAR-H rate of fire and damage
+- M1911 rate of fire and damage
+- AK-103 damage
+- SCP 1162 (character vitals)
-- SCP 266
+- SCP 266 (Slight rework, auto breaches, character vitals)
+- SCP 409 (vial interactions)

 ### Fixed
 - Fixed 914's Floor